Sutto/api_smith/README.md

 ### Simple Response Transformations

-The most important aspect of {APISmith::Client} comes down to it's support of the `:transform` option.
+The most important aspect of APISmith::Client comes down to it's support of the `:transform` option.
 Much like the `:transformer` option on Smash properties, Adding `:transform` with a `#call`-able object to your call to `get`, `post`, `put` or `delete` will automatically invoke your transformer with the unpacked response.

-As an added bonus, because {APISmith::Smash} defines a `call` class method, you can then simply pass one of your Smash subclasses to the transform option and API Smith will intelligently unpack your data into the objects you care about.
+As an added bonus, because APISmith::Smash defines a `call` class method, you can then simply pass one of your Smash subclasses to the transform option and API Smith will intelligently unpack your data into the objects you care about.